Overview

 Parameters

-- name of user to authenticate -
+• username - name of user to authenticate

-(optional) - number of lines to tail from the end (default: 100) - use0
+• lines (optional) - number of lines to tail from the end (default: 100) - use 0 to return all lines rather than just a tail

 Response

-for line breaks), up to and including the number of lines requested; if the total length of the output is less than lines requested, the entire output is returned.
-If lines requested is 0
+On success, the requested output tail in text/plain format (with single \n for line breaks), up to and including the number of lines requested; if the total length of the output is less than lines requested, the entire output is returned.
+If lines requested is 0, all lines in the output are returned rather than just a tail of it.

 Additional Notes

-Job must still be running; to get the output of a completed job instead, use /jarvice/output
+2. Job must still be running; to get the output of a completed job instead, use /jarvice/output

 Parameters

-- name of user to authenticate -
+• username - name of user to authenticate

 Response